-Funding Opportunity Announcement (FOA) Number: DE-FOA-0001455
+Funding Opportunity Announcement (FOA) Number: DE-FOA-0001689

-FOA Type: Modification 000002

-CFDA Number: 81.087
+FOA Type: Mod 000003 CFDA Number: 81.087

-FOA Issue Date: 07/26/2016

-Informational Webinar: 08/02/2016

-4:00pm ET

-Submission Deadline for Concept Papers: 08/25/2016

-5:00pm ET

-Submission Deadline for Full Applications: 10/07/2016

-5:00pm ET

-Expected Submission Deadline for Replies to Reviewer Comments: 11/18/2016
+FOA Issue Date: 01/06/2017 Submission Deadline for Concept Papers: 2/06/2017 5:00pm ET Submission Deadline for Full Applications: 4/05/2017 5:00pm ET Expected Submission Deadline for Replies to Reviewer Comments: 5/15/2017 5:00pm ET Expected Date for EERE Selection Notifications: 7/17/2017 Expected Timeframe for Award Negotiations 9/15/2017

-5:00pm ET

-Expected Date for EERE Selection Notifications: January 2017

-Expected Timeframe for Award Negotiations 120 Days

-- Applicants must submit a Concept Paper by 5:00pm ET on the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-Exchange.energy.gov, EERE's online application portal. - Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
+- Applicants must submit a Concept Paper by 5:00pm ET the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-Exchange.energy.gov, EERE's online application portal. - Both EERE and USDA-NIFA will be making awards under this FOA (USDA-NIFA announcements are typically called Requests for Applications, or RFAs; for purposes of this funding opportunity, however, the FOA constitutes a USDA-NIFA announcement).
+Applicants will submit proposals in response to the FOA, not to a specific agency.
+This FOA contains the application requirements, to which applicants must be responsive.
+Additionally, the FOA contains information about specific EERE and USDA-NIFA grant award terms and conditions.
+Applicants should carefully review the FOA for the application requirements, award processes, and award terms, and conditions.

+Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE and USDA-NIFA will communicate to conduct award negotiations.
 If an application is selected for award negotiations, it is not a commitment to issue an award.
 It is imperative that the applicant/selectee be responsive during award negotiations and meet negotiation deadlines.
 Failure to do so may result in cancelation of further award negotiations and rescission of the Selection.